-FOOD for Lane County provides food to 30 emergency food pantries.
+FOOD for Lane County provides food to over 30 emergency food pantries.
 Most of the over 8 million pounds of food we distribute annually is distributed in food boxes by emergency food pantries.
 These pantries provide a variety of fresh and shelf-stable groceries to low-income families and individuals.

 Getting a food box

 A food box is a three- to five-day supply of nutritionally balanced groceries.
 As of July 1, 2019, we will begin a pilot year of removing service boundaries for easier access to food pantries.